The 15 best ITVX dramas to watch in January 2026

 ITVX is a treasure trove of the best ITV dramas, from addictive whodunnits and true crime to boxsets of iconic TV shows.

-It’s already been a strong year for ITV’s output.
-We’ve had crime dramas like I Fought the Law and Coldwater (spoiler alert, they may appear on this list), a new series of Karen Pirie, and The Hack.
+2025 was a strong year for ITV.
+We had crime dramas like I Fought the Law and Coldwater (spoiler alert, they may appear on this list), a new series of Karen Pirie, and The Hack.

 However, ITVX is one of the most underrated streaming platforms.
 You may only think of it as a catch-up service, but it has an incredible library of shows and movies that are free to stream.